How to Sing Better

-Interested in seeing where your favorite singer’s vocal range site?
+Interested in seeing where your favorite singer’s range sits?
 Check out this dope ass tool.

-Here’s the proper posture to have every time you’re singing or practicing.
+Here’s the posture you need to have every time you’re singing or practicing.

 If you’re trying to hit high notes, or project your voice more, don’t start lifting your chin.